-Charge 2 (15 C.F.R. §760.5 - Failing to Report as required by the Regulations the Receipt of a Request to Engage in a Restrictive Trade Practice or Foreign Boycott Against a Country Friendly to the United States)
+Charges 4 - 7 (15 C.F.R. § 760.5 - Failing to Report the Receipt of a Request to Engage in a Restrictive Trade Practice or Foreign Boycott Against a Country Friendly to the United States)

-In connection with the activity referred to above, on or about November 11, 2002, you received the following request to take an action which would have the effect of furthering or supporting a restrictive trade practice or unsanctioned foreign boycott:
+In connection with the activities referred to above, during the years 2003 through 2007, on four occasions, you received a request, as described in Table C, which is attached and incorporated herein by this reference, to take an action which would have the effect of furthering or supporting a restrictive trade practice or unsanctioned foreign boycott.
+Section 760.5 of the Regulations requires United States persons to report to the Department their receipts of such requests.
+You failed to report to the Department your receipts of these requests.

-9. ISRAELI BOYCOTT: In the case of overseas suppliers, this order is placed subject to the Suppliers being NOT on the Israeli Boycott list published by the Central Arab League.

-Section 760.5 of the Regulations requires United States persons to report to the Department of Commerce their receipt of such requests.
-You failed to report to the Department of Commerce your receipt of this request in a timely manner.

-By failing to report your receipt of this request in a timely manner, as directed by Section 760.5 of the Regulations, you are in violation of Section 760.5.
-We therefore charge you with one violation of Section 760.5 of the Regulations.
+By failing to report your receipts of these requests, as directed by Section 760.5 of the Regulations, you are in violation of Section 760.5.
+We therefore charge you with four violations of Section 760.5 of the Regulations.